 February Events in Moscow

-Moscow is relatively quiet during February, as most Russians spend there time cozied up indoors, far from the city's harsh weather; however, there are still a few noteworthy events that take place through the month.
+Moscow is relatively quiet during February, as most Russians spend their time cozied up indoors, far from the city's harsh weather; however, there are still a few noteworthy events that take place through the month.

 - Celebrate Valentine's Day in Moscow on February 14.
 Moscow is a romantic city.
-Even though Russia doesn't recognize St. Valentine's Day to the extent that the West does, you can still take in an evening show or spend time with your darling in on of Moscow's restaurants.
+Even though Russia doesn't recognize St. Valentine's Day to the extent that the West does, you can still take in an evening show or spend time with your darling in one of Moscow's restaurants.

 - February 23 is Protector of the Fatherland Day.
 This day commemorates Russia's servicemen.
+Government offices and shops may be closed.

 - Maslenitsa, Russia's pagan farewell to winter, sometimes begins in February.
 This culturally rich festival takes place in Red Square.
+In 2020, the festivities will take place from Monday February 24 to Sunday March 1.

 - Moscow's many museums offer free admission on the third Sunday of each month.